Asaf Hanuka

 Asaf Hanuka (אסף חנוכה; born 1974) is an Israeli illustrator and comic book artist, notable for his autobiographical comic The Realist.
-He is twin brother of illustrator Tomer Hanuka.
+He is the twin brother of illustrator Tomer Hanuka.

 Career

-During his mandatory army service he began collaborating with Israeli writer Etgar Keret.
-In 1997 a collection of Etgar's stories illustrated by Asaf was publish under the title "Streets of Rage".
-Their second collaboration "Pizzeria Kamikaze" was nominated for Eisner awards in 2007 and translated to English, French and Spanish.
+During his compulsory army service, he began collaborating with Israeli writer Etgar Keret.
+In 1997, a collection of Etgar's stories illustrated by Hanuka was published under the title "Streets of Rage".
+Their second collaboration, "Pizzeria Kamikaze" was nominated for Eisner awards in 2007 and translated into English, French, and Spanish.

-He collaborated with French writer Didier Daeninckx on "Carton Jaune!" in 2004 Published in France.
+Hanuka collaborated with French writer Didier Daeninckx on "Carton Jaune!" in 2004, published in France.

-Together with his twin brother Tomer, he co-created Bipolar, an experimental comic book series which was nominated for the Ignatz awards.
+Together with his twin brother Tomer, Asaf co-created Bipolar, an experimental comic book series that was nominated for the Ignatz awards.

-Tomer and Asaf have created together “The Dirties”, a short narrative available on line.
+Tomer and Asaf co-created “The Dirties”, a short narrative available online.

-They currently collaborate on a graphic fiction called The Divine, written by Boaz Lavie, released in 2015 in both English and French.
+They are currently collaborating on a graphic novel called The Divine, written by Boaz Lavie, released in 2015 in both English and French.

-Asaf also contributed art for the Oscar-nominated war documentary animation film Waltz with Bashir.
+Asaf also contributed art to the Oscar-nominated war documentary animated film Waltz with Bashir.

-His autobiographical comics The Realist started in January 2010, published in Calcalist (Israeli business magazine).
-It won a Gold medal from the Society of Illustrator in 2010 and Award of Excellence from Communication Arts Annual, and silver medal from 3X3.
+His autobiographical comics The Realist started in January 2010, have been published in Calcalist [Israeli business magazine].
+It won a gold medal from the Society of Illustrators in 2010, an Award of Excellence from Communication Arts Annual, and a silver medal from 3X3.
 Two collections of The Realist pages were published in book form in France in 2012 and 2014, and have been translated into six languages.

-He has been practicing commercial illustration since 1995.
+Hanuka has been commercially illustrating since 1995.
 Among his clients are Nike, Inc., Canal+, Rolling Stone, Fortune, The New York Times, Time, The Wall Street Journal, Forbes, PC Magazine, Newsweek, and Men’s Health.